rdkcentral/Lightning-UI-Components/BASE.md

 ### Methods

+#### static get __componentName(): string

+Any component which extends the Base component and uses the `withThemeStyles` mixin requires this static accessor, which returns the name of the component.
+This name is used by the theme file in order to map component overrides and extensions.

 #### applySmooth(ref: lng.Component[], patch: object, smooth: object): void

 This method accepts a target component, patch object, and optional smooth object.
 If the component is visible, it will smooth in the smooth object, or fall back to